Through the Blue

 Main town of Skopelos, Greece

-Beyond the emerald-sapphire beach coves and impressive chapels of Mama Mia’s film sets, Skopelos is full of beautiful surprises and irresistible charm.
+Beyond the emerald-sapphire beach coves and that enchanting chapel in Mama Mia’s film sets, Skopelos is full of beautiful surprises and irresistible charm.

 Located opposite North Evia where we live, sometimes your nearest neighbours are the easiest to overlook.
 Until they brought the island to our literal doorstep with the launch of a summer ferry service from our home in Mandoudi.
 It became silly to continue to ignore.
-So what did we discover on Skopelos?
+What did we discover on Skopelos?

 Thoroughly family-friendly, Skopelos is unexpectedly, and quite exceptionally, attractive.
 Mama Mia! may have inspired boat tours that descend on otherwise calm beaches in a frenzy of ABBA, but otherwise, the island remains relatively unadulterated.
 So far escaping the degradations of development, it maintains a refreshingly relaxed authenticity.